-Scottish Invasive Species Initiative is committed to the principle of equal opportunities for all, in respect of both paid staff and volunteers.
-All volunteers will be treated fairly with respect to opportunities to volunteer, attend training, or the type of work allocated or offered to them.
+The Scottish Invasive Species Initiative is committed to the principle of equal opportunities for all, in respect of both staff and volunteers.
+We will treat volunteers fairly with respect to opportunities to volunteer, attend training, or the type of work allocated or offered to them.